Vosoritide interacts in the following cases:

 b Injection site reactions include the preferred terms; injection site erythema, injection site reaction, injection site swelling, injection site urticaria, injection site pain, injection site bruising, injection site pruritus, injection site haemorrhage, injection site discolouration, and injection site induration.

-In ACH study 111-301, 13% of patients treated with vosoritide reported events of decreases in blood pressure which were transient and resolved without intervention.
+In ACH study 111-301, patients aged ≥5 years, 13% of patients treated with vosoritide compared to 5% of patients treated with placebo, experienced events of decreases in blood pressure which were transient and resolved without intervention.
 The median time to onset from injection was 31 (18 to 120) minutes with resolution within 31 (5 to 90) minutes.
 The reported events were identified predominantly during periods of frequent vital signs monitoring at clinical visits after dosing over a 52-week treatment period.
 2% of patients had a symptomatic episode with dizziness and vomiting.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.